eramne/bon-ui-qt/src/imports/bon/action/README.md

 Inherits: [QtQuick.Controls.AbstractButton](https://doc.qt.io/qt-6/qml-qtquick-controls2-abstractbutton.html)

 A smaller, round, simpler variant of [Button](#button).
 Doesn't have elevation effects, a label, or contrast variants.
 Only has an icon, and is either light or dark.
 Use `icon.name` to set the icon.
+Also see [Button](link needed).

 > **Note:** It is recommended to use the `onReleased` signal handler for click events, rather than `onClicked`, and `onToggled` for check/toggle events.